How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

-These rates might seem perfectly adequate.
-You might be happy to aim for these “mediocre,” “ordinary,” or “so-so” numbers.
-But, as I mentioned at the start of this article, there are good reasons for aiming a lot higher.
+These rates might seem perfectly adequate but, as I mentioned at the start of this article, there are good reasons for aiming a lot higher.

 There are a number of reasons to focus on conversions.
-Alongside other more obvious metrics (traffic volume, traffic source, unique visitors… etc), conversion rate has a big part to play in your store’s performance.
-There are also more complicated factors to consider, such as how conversion rates fit into your overall marketing strategy.
-The importance of conversion rates can be split into three main areas:
+Alongside other more obvious metrics (volume, traffic source, CPA…), conversion rate has a big part to play in your store’s performance.
+That’s one reason why websites that focus on conversion rate optimization see an average increase of 223% in ROI from their PPC campaigns.

 - Revenue: Increasing your conversion rates is the most cost-effective way to build your revenue.
-Instead of spending your marketing budget on advertising (which often reduces the quality of your traffic), focusing on conversions is the most reliable way to get more sales.
+Instead of spending your marketing budget on advertising (which reduces the quality of your traffic) CRO is the most reliable way to get more sales.

-- Value: Improving your conversion rate is impossible without in some way enhancing the value of your products.
-Your conversion rate provides a crucial insight into the health of your business and the service you are offering.
+- Value: Improving your conversion rate means your website offers more value.
 Paying attention to User Experience (UX), reducing Ambiguity, reassuring your customers or adding persuasive content to you website, all adds value to your products.

-- Marketing: as any marketer will tell you, the best audience for future sales is former customers.
+- Remarketing: as any marketer will tell you, the best audience for future sales is former customers.
 Re-marketing is a huge part of an effective marketing mix, but it can’t take place unless you make the first sale.
-Think about it: would you rather tell someone how great your product is, or show them?
 Finding a way to turn a few more uncertain browsers into customers (and then re-marketing to them) is more efficient than spending big on marketing to strangers.

 However, there are also situations in life where Catch-Up Mechanics are balanced against another phenomenon: Competitive Divergence.
 A good example of this is the board game Monopoly.
 As a player accumulates property they earn more money, so early leaders almost always win the game.

 The effect is particularly apparent in online industries.
-Slight differences between competitors (in price, convenience or strategy) are multiplied many times by the number of unique customers.
+Slight differences between competitors (in price, convenience or strategy) are multiplied many times due to the volume of unique customers.
 This then reinforces the resources of the market leader.
-The success of Google and Amazon illustrates how a slight competitive advantage, when multiplied by the volume of customers online, can translate into market dominance.
+The success of Google and Amazon illustrates how a slight competitive advantage, when multiplied by the scale of online commerce, can be turned into market dominance.